-In academic year 2024-2025 PIU is allowing international students to enroll in distance education online courses only.
-No international student may enroll in on-campus courses in the 2024-2025 academic year.
+In academic year 2025-2026 PIU is allowing international students to enroll in distance education online courses and on-campus.
+The costs associated with the process for F1 visas are solely the responsibility of the international applicant.

 Here are some frequently asked questions about PIU: